course-dprep/Formula1-event-on-Airbnb-prices/README.md

+# Research question
+How do Formula 1 race weekends influence the (price, reviews) on Airbnb?

 # Example of reproducible research workflow

 This is a basic example repository using Gnu make for a reproducible research workflow, as described in detail here: [tilburgsciencehub.com](http://tilburgsciencehub.com/).